The Big Easy Durban chef dishes on seasonal produce

 Cooking trends come and go but Chef Fourie believes, “If it’s bountiful, fresh produce, one should eat it in as natural a form as possible to enjoy and appreciate its true flavour.
 Everyone should go back to one’s roots and get to know how fresh produce really looks, smells and tastes like.
 This is when it’s evident that not much has to be done to veggies to enjoy them.”

-Read more: small-scale farmers, Janine Fourie, Banting, local suppliers, fruit and vegetables, culinary industry, winter menu
+Read more: small-scale farmers, Janine Fourie, Banting, local suppliers, fruit and vegetables, culinary industry, seasonal produce, winter menu